Lawsuit Alleges That PayPal Diverted Donations To Different Charities

 A class action lawsuit filed in Illinois on Tuesday alleges that PayPal misled tens of thousands of people about charitable donations made on the company's platform.

-Specifically, it says the PayPal Giving Fund would tell users they were donating to a specific organization of their choice — but PayPal would actually redirect those funds to a different charity, without telling the donor or original charity.
+Specifically, it says the PayPal Giving Fund would tell users they were donating to a specific organization of their choice, but PayPal would actually redirect those funds to a different charity, without telling the donor or original charity.

 Thousands of organizations missed out on donations because of the practice, the lawsuit claims.